heroku/typescript-api-schema/README.md

 ### Why grouping is curated

-The spec's path structure was designed for the service that owns it, not for an SDK.
-The same logical resource can span multiple path prefixes, and similar names can be genuinely different APIs:
+The spec groups endpoints by tag and path prefix, which doesn't match how we want resources grouped in the SDK.
+For example, the same logical resource can span multiple path prefixes:

 - `transfer` spans `/client/v11/apps/{name}/transfers/*` and `/client/v11/databases/{name}/transfers/*`

-- `postgres` and `postgresDatabase` both relate to Postgres but live under `/data/postgres/v1/*` and `/postgres/v0/databases/*`
+Curating `src/data/routes.ts` lets us pick the grouping we want; the generator still fills in every type from the spec.

 ## Running Tests